[Unicode] Unicode Technical Notes Tech Site | Site Map | Search

 Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.

-Submissions of Technical Notes should be sent to the Unicode office.
-(New authors will need to contact the office before submission, using the online contact form, to obtain instructions on the procedure for uploading or mailing the document.)
+Submissions of Technical Notes should be sent to the Unicode Consortium using the online contact form.
+New authors should contact the office before submission to obtain instructions on the procedure for uploading or mailing the document.

 The author(s) must include in the submission request the following statement: "The proposed technical note is an original work of the authors, who request the Unicode Consortium to post it as a Unicode Technical Note."